rebirthtobi/akojopo/README.md

 # akojopo
-a react app for looking up events on both eventbrite and meetup at the same time
+a react app for looking up events on both eventbrite and meetup at the same time.